Abusive Precursors: Good God, the Reapers seem to be trying to set the record for most abusive:

 Quarians can have sex, but they must do it in a sterile environment due to their weak immune system.

 Even more so, the Ardat-Yakshi, asari afflicted with a very rare genetic defect that kills their partners during the act.
 As the Ardat-Yakshi gains a boost of biotic strength and feels a narcotic effect afterwards, the process is extremely addictive to them.
 Known Ardat-Yakshi are given a choice between a life of abstinence and seclusion, or death.
+Though the codex mentions in the third game that there is a spectrum of the disease; the rarest and most dangerous are the sex vampires, but there are other mostly normal versions who pretty much just carry the gene.

 Casual Interstellar Travel: Somewhat justified; the mass relays make it simple to zip around the galaxy in a matter of hours or days as opposed to centuries, making it economically viable to spread everywhere and not bother to research other methods of transport ...which is the entire point.